Using Plandek to reduce Cycle Time by 75% and increase deployment frequency by 15%

 Increasing deployment frequency and reducing failed builds

-DevOps practitioners can track a range of metrics including: Number of Builds, Build Failure Rate, Deployment Cycle Time and Flakiest Files (which identifies fragile source code files in your codebase which can be targeted for refactoring.)
+DevOps practitioners can track a range of metrics including the Number of Builds, Build Failure Rate, Deployment Cycle Time and Flakiest Files (which identify fragile source code files in your codebase which can be targeted for refactoring.)